Lead Testing of School Drinking Water

 Testing and Remediation

-View the presentation provided to the schools for 2020 testing, remediation, and reporting information.
+View the presentation provided to the schools for the 2023-2025 compliance period for testing, remediation, and reporting information.

 Reporting

-- Schools are required to report lead results to the public, their local health department, the NYS DOH and NYS Education Department.
-For reporting lead results that exceed the lead action level to the public, schools may use the Public Notification Letter Template.
+• Schools are required to report lead results to the public, their local health department, the NYS DOH and NYS Education Department.

 Additional Resource for Schools